17twenty/lintball/README.md

 + json (jsonlin)
 + .sh (shellcheck)

-Can be used as a pre-commit hook, TODO, or part of your build.
+Can be used as a pre-commit hook, details below, or part of your build.

 ## Getting Started